Designing Fireproof Systems

 Fire Is a Structural Signal

-In individuals, this shows up as burnout, numbness, cognitive fatigue, identity disorientation, and collapse.
+In individuals, this shows up as burnout, numbness, cognitive fatigue, identity disorientation, and internal collapse.

 In organizations, it shows up as attrition, brittle leadership, decision drag, escalating reactivity, and recovery cycles that fail to restore baseline capacity.